RS300

 The RS300 is a modern racing sailing dinghy made by RS Sailing.
 The RS300 is a one-design, single-handed, hiking dinghy with a PY (Portsmouth Yardstick, RYA) of 972.
 Designed by Clive Everest and first produced in 1998, it is inspired by the International Moth, of which Everest was a successful designer.

 Performance and design

 There are two rigs for the boat.
 Rig A is slightly smaller than Rig B. The two sail sizes ensure that the power-to-weight ratio and handling characteristics are similar for both large and small sailors.
-In Yachts & Yachting magazine in the year 2000, the RS300 has been described as “…one of the most challenging and exciting dinghies I have ever sailed…”, as well as “…the first boat that I have sailed that is a joy just to sail around the course let alone race…” by Steve Cockerill, a renowned dinghy sailor who is past and present UK champion in many classes, including the RS300, Blaze & Laser Radial.
+In Yachts & Yachting magazine in the year 2000, the RS300 was described by Steve Cockerill, past and present UK champion in many classes, including the RS300, Blaze & Laser Radial, as "one of the most challenging and exciting dinghies I have ever sailes," as well as "the first boat that I have sailed that is a joy just to sail around the course let alone race.”